Back to Living Better

 12 signs you may not be eating enough

-4. Difficulty losing weight.
-“Not eating enough can make it harder to lose weight,” she says.
+4. Difficulty losing weight: “Not eating enough can make it harder to lose weight,” she says.
 “If you’re not taking in enough to meet your daily requirements, your metabolism may slow down as your body goes into conservation mode.”

-5. Fatigue.
-“You need a certain number of calories for basic function,” says Beal.
-“Most people require at least 1,000 calories per day—more if you’re active.
-If you restrict yourself to lower than that, it can lead to fatigue.”
+5. Fatigue: “You need a certain number of calories for basic function,” Beal says.
+Most people require at least 1,000 calories per day—more if you’re active.
+Restricting yourself to less than that can lead to fatigue.”

-7. Frequently feeling hungry.
-“Numerous studies show that appetite and food cravings increase in response to calorie restriction,” she says.
+7. Frequently feeling hungry: “Numerous studies show that appetite and food cravings increase in response to calorie restriction,” she says.

-9. Infertility.
-“We have a complex system that controls reproductive health,” she says.
+9. Infertility: “We have a complex system that controls reproductive health,” she says.
 “When we don’t take in enough calories, our hormones may become imbalanced and without the proper balance of hormones, pregnancy can’t occur.”

-11. Sleep disturbances.
-Caloric restriction can lead to sleep interruptions, poor quality sleep and difficulty falling asleep.
+11. Sleep disturbances: Caloric restriction can lead to sleep interruptions, poor quality sleep and difficulty falling asleep.

-12. Weakened immune system.
-If you don’t get enough nutrients, your immune system may have a harder time fighting infections.
+12. Weakened immune system: If you don’t get enough nutrients, your immune system may have a harder time fighting infections.
 If you’re frequently sick or illnesses take a long time to go away, you may want to take a look at your diet.

 Your insurance plan may cover consultations with a dietitian, she adds.
 Check with your insurance provider for more information.
 You can search for dietitians near you on Eatright.org.